darajava/ct-test/README.md

 #### Fetching

-I save the data.json locally, but read it as I would with `fetch` (I struggled with CORS issues for a while).
+I save the data.json locally, but read it as I would with `fetch`.

 #### Loading screen